andrzejlisek/ConChat/Readme.md

 * Word commands, which works in both states\.
 * The configuration parameter and one\-letter commands for change this parameters\.
 * List of favorite models, which are available and included in **Favorite** parameter in **config\.txt** file\.
 These models are numbered for ease change\.
+* List of archive context files treated as further items on favorite model list\.
 * List of available models with token counter\.
 These models are in **models\.txt** file\.
 The counter consists of three numbers:
   * History token counter\.
   * Question token counter\.